gopheracademy/gopheracademy-web/content/advent-2017/go-grpc-beyond-basics.md

 # Introduction

-Starting with gRPC (in Go) there are many resources about what it is and where it comes from and how to create a basic service and client.
-After I finished an introduction to gRPC and implemented a basic implementation I felt a bit lost as to where I need to go next.
+As a newcomer to gRPC (in Go) there are many resources setting out what gRPC is, where it originated from and how to create a basic service and client.
+After completing an introduction to gRPC and setting up a basic implementation I felt a bit lost as to where I need to go next.

-gRPC is more than just sending binary blobs over HTTP/2. gRPC is also a set of libraries that will provide higher-level features consistently across platforms that common HTTP libraries typically do not.
-The purpose of this blog is to be a guideline for where to look after you understand the basics of gRPC and leverage these libraries and features to make the most of the gRPC ecosystem.
+gRPC consists of more than just sending binary blobs over HTTP/2. gRPC is also a set of libraries that will provide higher-level features consistently across platforms that other libraries typically do not.
+The purpose of this blog is to be a guideline for where to find the resources and leverage these libraries and features to make the most of the gRPC ecosystem after you understand the basics of gRPC.

 Note:*To minimise bloat this article assumes knowledge of [gRPC](https://grpc.io) and [Protocol Buffers](https://developers.google.com/protocol-buffers/)*.